dmkgll/dd/index.md

 I've worked for too many companies and projects to list, usually in "marketing."
 Industries include bitcoin, firearms and education.
 These days work on my own things.
 I think the 1990's were the best time in human civilization and we are just starting to reverse the last two decades of stagnation and cultural rot.

-I'm interested in bitcoin, online privacy, Ayn Rand, libertarianism, Christianity, censorship, "lost" or "banned" literature, indie web, the year 1993, old tech, classic space legos.
+I'm interested in bitcoin, online privacy, Ayn Rand, cryptoanarchy, Christianity, censorship, "lost" or "banned" literature, internet history, indie web, the year 1993, old tech, and classic space Lego.
 I play competitive Age of Empires II, enjoy hiking and skiing, and read a lot more fiction than non-fiction.

 ---